 The dynamic range is a technical term that describes the sound difference between the softest and loudest moments.
-It is measured in decibels and lets you know the amount of change to expect if an amplifier or any other component in your sound system with mic experience distortion.
+It is measured in decibels and lets you know the amount of change to expect if an amplifier or any other component in your sound system with a mic experiences distortion.

 Feedback is that screechy sound you hear when a mic is too loud.
 It occurs if the mic is placed too close to the speaker.
 The output is feedback to the mic, which amplifies and transfers to the speaker and receives the feedback again.
 The process may continue until you get to hear the feedback squeal.

 Impedance measures electrical resistivity and is rated in ohms.
-Before you purchase sound system with mic’s speakers, it is wise to match the speaker’s impedance to the amplifier rating for high-end performance.
+Before you purchase the sound system with mic speakers, it is wise to match the speaker’s impedance to the amplifier rating for high-end performance.
 Impedance mismatch may cause damage to the gear.

 Your sound system with mic gain is the ratio of input to the output signal.
 It simply means an increase in volume, which automatically produces louder sounds.